-Speak to your doctor about some practices and lifestyle modifications that you can make to reduce your chances of having a non transmissible vaginal infection.
+Speak to your doctor about some practices and lifestyle modifications that you can make to reduce your chances of having a non-transmissible vaginal infection.

-Practicing safe sex and minimizing the number of sexual partners can help in reducing your chances of contracting a transmissible vaginal infection.
+Practising safe sex and minimizing the number of sexual partners can help in reducing your chances of contracting a transmissible vaginal infection.